AnnableLab/annablelab.github.io/pages/emhass.md

 # Running EMHASS

-To run emhass, we want to execute the rest commands we setup earlier with all the parameters they need.
+To run EMHASS, we want to execute the rest commands we setup earlier with all the parameters they need.
 In this guide we will use scripts.

 You will also need to manually enable these disabled Sigenergy Plant sensors in order for the script to function: